Rikard Moen, Chief Medical Officer, Optima Health

 Phil Sharples, Senior Medical Director, United Global Healthcare Solutions

 Governance, Purpose and Structures Work Stream Lead

-Phil brings considerable knowledge of the requirements of providing healthcare within a diverse range of remote and rural settings.
+Phil brings considerable knowledge of the requirements of providing healthcare within a diverse range of remote, rural and humanitarian settings.
 Phil gained this experience from a career spanning service in the Royal Army Medical Corps, general medical practice and international assignments for a major energy company.
 Since 2006, Phil has worked for the world’s largest healthcare company supporting globally mobile populations by overseeing and implementing quality driven clinical services to corporate clients which deliver customer-centric solutions that enable better outcomes even in the world’s most challenging environments.